Semantic, Orthographic, and Phonological Biases in Humans' Wordle Gameplay: Background: Wordle solving mechanisms

-Doddle's \texttt{minimax} heuristic aims to minimize the number of guesses for the worst-case scenario with search depth of 1 (for each guess, it is only considering over all the situations after that single guess).
-For each guess, it iterates through all possible words in the game and chooses the one that minimizes the size of maximum partition (the amount of possible solutions after this guess given the worst case/actual answer occur) as the guess.
-Given the starting guess as \verb;"SALET";, it is guaranteed to finish the game in 5 guesses and have the average number of guesses to be 3.482 \citep{CatchemAL_2022}.
+\textbf{Heuristic approaches} to Wordle can achieve performance that is very close to optimal.
+The depth-1 \texttt{minimax} heuristic aims to minimize the number of guesses for the worst case, with search depth of 1.
+For each guess, it iterates through all possible words in the game and chooses the one that minimizes the size of maximum partition (the amount of possible solutions after the current guess) as the guess.
+Given the starting guess as \verb;"SALET";, it is guaranteed to finish the game in 5 guesses, and has the average number of guesses of 3.482 \cite{CatchemAL_2022}.
+The entropy-based heuristic (also with depth 1) reduces the uncertainty at each step by choosing the guess that decreases (on average) the most number of potential solutions after that guess \cite{shannon1948mathematical} \cite{CatchemAL_2022}.
+It is also guaranteed to complete the game in 6 guesses and have the average number of guesses of 3.432.
+We use the Doddle\footnote{\url{https://github.com/CatchemAL/Doddle}} implementation to report those results.

-Doddle’s entropy-based heuristic (also with depth 1) revolves around reducing the uncertainty at each step by choosing the guess that decreases (in average) the most number of potential solutions after that guess \citep{shannon1948mathematical} \citep{CatchemAL_2022}.
-The entropy for a move reflects the distribution of possible future game states after the guess.
-Let $s$ be the current state that represents all of the previous guesses and coloring (which contains the letters not used by the target word, the letters not in the same location as the target word and the letters in the same locations as the target word).
-Let be the list of future states given a the current state s and guess g , be the i th element (state) in the list and be the number of potential solutions given state $s$, the decrease in Shannon entropy given a guess $g$ is calculated using the formula below

-The solver aims to choose a guess that, on average, maximizes , which is the guess that decreases the most bits of entropy (where each bit of entropy decrease would cut the potential solutions by half) \citep{CatchemAL_2022}.
-This provides the greatest amount of information and narrows down the possible solutions faster than \verb;minimax;; given the starting guess as \verb;"SALET"; (the optimal guess), it is also guaranteed to complete the game in 6 guesses and have the average number of guesses of 3.432 \citep{CatchemAL_2022} .